ecomplus/store/README.md

 5. [Create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts) for your Firebase project directly on Google Cloud Platform:
     - Name it _Cloud Commerce GH Actions (YOUR REPOSITORY)_;
-    - Describe it _A service account with all permissions to deploy to Cloud Commerce from the GitHub to Firebase_;
+    - Describe it _A service account with ALL permissions to deploy Cloud Commerce from the GitHub to Firebase_;
     - Continue and select the role _Quick access > Basic > Proprietary_;

 6. Back in the service accounts list, click the 3 dots (actions) and select _Manage keys_, generate and download a JSON key for the created account;